 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂 🙂 🙂 🙂 /10

 The TCM Summer Under the Stars Blogathon 2019, No 81

-This review was added to Journeys in Classic Film and Musings of a Classic Film Addict ‘s The TCM Summer Under the Stars Blogathon.
+This review was added to Journeys in Classic Film and Musings of a Classic Film Addict‘s The TCM Summer Under the Stars Blogathon.
 Other films with this cast include Shirley MacLaine in The Apartment.
 Huckleberry Fox stars in this and 5 Child Actors and Misunderstood.
 John Lithgow in The Crown and Interstellar.
-Jack Nicholson in The Postman Always Rings Twice, One Flew over the Cuckoos Nest, Mars Attacks, The Witches of Eastwick, Heartburn The Shining, Oscar Winner Best Actors in Superhero films, Easy Rider and the Jack Nicholson Blogathon.
-Huckleberry Fox stars in Misunderstood.
-Jeff Daniels stars in The Martian.
+Jack Nicholson in The Postman Always Rings Twice, One Flew over the Cuckoos Nest, Mars Attacks, The Witches of Eastwick, The Shining, Oscar Winner Best Actors in Superhero films, Easy Rider and the Jack Nicholson Blogathon.
+Jeff Daniels stars in Heartburn and The Martian.